Shalin23/Range-Tree/README.md

 - Search Complexity for n-dimensional space O(log^d n + k)
 - This data structure is best used for searching only and constructs a Range Tree once and stores it for search operations, hence deletion and insertion are not of much interest.

-## Testing/How to Run Our Application
+## How to Run Our Application
 - We have implemented 1D and 2D range tree to process COVID-19 data of South Asian countries obtained from https://ourworldindata.org/coronavirus.

-- Pre-Requirements:
+- Pre-Requirements: In our code, we have used the libraries mentioned below for specific functionalities.
    - In order to run our application for the testing (searching) purposes you need to install tkinter.
 Tkinter is the standard GUI library for Python which provides a fast and easy way to create GUI applications.
 It provides a powerful object-oriented interface to the Tk GUI toolkit.
 You may write pip install tkinter in your terminal for the said installation.
 This will get tkinter installed in your local PC.
    - As we have added calendar in our application, we have used  tkcalendar for this purpose.
 Tkcalendar is a python module that provides the Calendar and DateEntry widgets for Tkinter.
-Fpr installation of tkcalendar you may use command i.e.  pip install tkcalendar.
+For installation of tkcalendar you may use command i.e.  pip install tkcalendar.
-   -  In our code, we have written some import statements which has been associated with the libraries mentioned above which allow us to use specific functionalities of these libraries.

 - Our interface includes a forms in which the user can perform the following steps to retrieve data:
   - Select a country name or select 'All' countries by default in the drop down list